SANE AND SELFISH REASONS TO NOT EAT PIECES OF ANIMALS.

 2. GOT KIDS?
 IT IS AN ENVIRONMENTAL INVESTMENT IN THEIR FUTURE'Livestock production' uses more than 30% of the earth's entire arable land surface, with beef ranches driving 60-70% of Amazon deforestation today[5a][5b].
 Conservative forecasts assume that over half of all arable land on earth will be dedicated to the production of cow parts, cow milk, chicken and pig parts by 2050.

 Soya has 4 times more calories than red meat so the amount of soy that could be grown using the same amount of land would feed far more people than if used to raise cows.
-More so, a animal-tissue-based diet requires 7 times more land on average than a plant-based diet yet (somewhat ironically) much of the meat eaten world-wide is raised on soya grain.
-98% of all soy grown in America, for instance, is fed to livestock rather than people directly.
-This makes American meat eaters the primary drivers of soy bean monocrops in that country .
+More so, a diet based around animal tissue requires 7 times more land on average than a plant-based diet yet (somewhat ironically) much of the meat eaten world-wide is raised on soya grain.
+94% of all soy grown in America, for instance, is fed to livestock rather than people directly.
+Only 2% of all soy grown in the U.S. is eaten by people with soy based fuels consuming the remaining 4%) .
+This makes American meat eaters the primary drivers of soy bean monocrops in that country.
 The trick here is to eat the bean before it gets to the cow.
 The more cows, pigs and chicken eaten, the more competition there is for wooded land.
 The more demand for animal parts, the more monocrops there are, significantly threatening the biodiversity upon which we all depend.

 Agriculture has negative secondary effects.
 The Earth is increasingly saturated in animal waste, far more than it can readily process.
 Animal waste from agriculture accounts for 50-85% of all ammonia found on land and in water, contributing significantly to acid rain and air pollution worldwide .